-Proton Beam Therapy (PBT) is a type of radiotherapy that uses beams of 'protons' (energised particles), instead of beams of X-rays ('photons'), that are used in conventional radiotherapy.
-The aim of both types of radiotherapy is to direct the radiation towards the tumour cells and destroy them.
+Proton Beam Therapy (PBT) is a type of radiotherapy treatment that uses beams of 'protons' (energised particles), instead the x-rays ('photons'), used in conventional radiotherapy.
+The aim of both treatments is to direct the radiation towards the tumour cells and destroy them.

 With conventional radiotherapy, the beams of X-rays are carefully planned to deliver most of their energy within the tumour, whilst avoiding as much healthy brain tissue as possible.
 However, the X-rays do also release some of their energy before they reach the tumour, and continue to release some after they have passed through the tumour and continue on through the brain to exit on the other side of the head.
 This causes some damage to the normal, healthy cells in the path of the radiotherapy, but normal brain cells are more able to repair themselves than tumour cells.
 This initial damage to the normal cells, however, can cause side-effects in the short-term.
 Some of the damage may be unrepairable, leading to long-term effects.

 Similarly, in PBT the beams of protons are carefully planned to target most of their energy within the tumour.

 However, by altering the beam energy, the beam can be designed so that the protons stop and release most of their energy accurately at a particular depth in the brain i.e. where the tumour is situated.

 This means that although some of the energy will be released before they reach the tumour, the main radiation dose can be given to the tumour and very little is released the other side of the tumour.
 (The beam is usually set up to travel a little way past the tumour to make sure it gets any tumour cells beyond the edge of the tumour that can't be seen.)

 This means that fewer healthy cells nearby receive a dose of radiation.
 This is particularly important in children, whose brains are still developing.